jamiesonbates/WhatAreStockOptions/README.md

 There are many rules for vesting, but what you need to know is that if you receive an offer for stock or options as part of your compensation package, you need to ask what the vesting terms are.

+### Exercise
+Turn to your neighbor and come up with an analogy that describes how vesting works.
+Prepare to share with the class.

 ## What is liquidity?
 Before now, we have been (mostly) ignoring one crucial part to the equation of accepting stock or options as compensation.
 The bottom line for any offer that includes this type of compensation is, knowing how you convert it to cash.

 For example, employees of Amazon typically receive stock after 2 years of working at Amazon.
 On offer, lets say they will receive $30,000 of stock after 2 years at Amazon.
 This means they have a 2 year vesting period.
 Lets also assume that this employee leaves the day after their stock vests.
 Luckily for this employee, Amazon is a publicly traded company and the employee can sell their stock immediately and collect the proceeds.

 Liquidity refers to the ability to convert a non-cash asset, like stocks or options, to cash.
 In the case of stocks and options as compensation, in order to capitalize on your stock or option package, you need a place to sell it.
 Do your research on a company to determine whether such a market exists.
 If none exists, you will be speculating on the future of the company.

+### Exercise
+Take one minute and come up with an example of a situation where liquidity would be a concern when negotiating compensation.

 ## Why are vesting and liquidity barriers to converting stock or options into cash?